flymke/movie-discovery-plugin/README.txt

 1. Sign up for a affiliate ID on http://pap.movie-discovery.com
 2. Activate the plugin (see Installation below)
 3. Update your affiliate id within the plugin settings (Settings -> Movie Discovery)
-4. Use following shortcode to embed movies:
+4. Use following shortcode or use the TinyMCE Button to embed movies.

 * Embed a movie by keywords: [md keywords="homebirth|baby"]
 * Embed a movie by a certain movie id: [md id="11"]